pedroordonezIII/BMI-Calculator/README.md

 # BMI Calculator
-This project is a basic Body Mass Index(BMI) Calculator.
-The project contains an index.html, styles.css, and a script.js document.
+This project is a basic Body Mass Index(BMI) calculator that validates a user's input and processes the user's input to calculate their BMI.
+By submitting their height in feet and inches along with their weight in pounds, the user's form input is processed and their BMI result is calculated and shown on the screen.
+Some of the files this project contains include an index.html document for structuring the web-page, a styles.css document for styling the web-page, and a script.js document that conains all the applications functionality.